inasafe/inasafe-doc/docs/source/tutorial-docs/socialisation/run-basic-inasafe.rst

 Buildings Affected
 ------------------

-15. Check that buildings is in the drop down menu under “How Many”
+15. Check that buildings is in the drop down menu under Â´How ManyÂ´

 16. :guilabel:`Click` on the arrow, as you can see you can not :guilabel:`Select` people, as we have uncheck it in the layer panel